SiddharthMathurDeveloper/DSA/Sliding Window/important things.md

 Beware of -ve values , sliding window may not work

-Some question a keyword like subarray/substring may not be give , or max/ min but still they are sliding window
+Some question a keyword like subarray/substring may not be give , or max/ min but still they are sliding window , [These question does not scream i am sliding window]
-219. Contains Duplicate II
+-> 219. Contains Duplicate II

 ```